Meet Our Testing Team

 Awara vs. Avocado

-With the pillow top, the Avocado Mattress rates around 6.5 on the 10-point firmness scale, which is slightly firmer than the Awara Mattress.
+With the pillow top, the Avocado Mattress rates around 6.5 on the 10-point firmness scale, which is slightly firmer than the Awara Premier Latex Hybrid.
 The pillow top option may make the Avocado Mattress preferable for lightweight (under 130 pounds) and average weight (130-230 pounds) sleepers who prefer a little extra cushioning.
 Without the pillow top, the Avocado Mattress rates around 7.
 Because of this, sleepers who like a slightly firmer mattress may prefer the Avocado Mattress without the pillow top.

 Awara vs. Bloom Hybrid